 To mitigate these issues, we have two feature sets in our site:

 Categories.
 Categories are broad top-level separators.
 By default, every community starts with two – Q&A and Meta –, but it's possible to add more categories for specific use cases (for example: Challenges, Recipes, ...).

 More Post Types.
 Depending on category and site settings, it's not only possible to post questions (with answers), but it's also sometimes possible to post articles (without answers).
 We also plan to add more content types, for example something like a "Wiki" post, which can be edited by anyone.

 Additionally, some changes to comments are currently being planned and designed.
 The most important change will likely be, that it is possible to define comment threads.

 As you can see, we show up- and downvotes for posts.
 This is, because we want to give less focus to the total score (upvotes - downvotes), but rather allow uses to evaluate the votes themselves.
 (Because +100/-90 means something completely different than +10/-0).
 In the same manner, we also order answers a bit differently – see this help page if you are interested in the math.

-One major change, which is almost ready to be published is that we will remove reputation-based privileges and replace it with something we call "abilities".
+One major change is that we have removed reputation-based privileges and replaced it with something we call "abilities".
 They are more specific, so that you only get those abilites the system has specifically learned to trust you in: For example if you make continuously good edits, you will be able to edit other people's posts without review.
-Stay tuned for an announcement on this, which will hopefully come soon.
+More details can be found in the feature announcement.